quads999/Getting-and-Cleaning-Data-Course-Project/Codebook.md

+# Codebook for script: run_analysis.R

-# Variables created in run_analysis.R
+# Variables created
  - subject_train : stores the subject number for each observation of the training dataset
  - y_train : stores the activity Id for each observation of the training dataset
  - X_train : stores the measured variables for each observation of the training dataset